 TFT colour display development - TftAVR

-We now have a fully working 480x272 colour TFT display with touch panel..
+TrxAVR supports a 480x272 colour TFT display with touch panel..

 The TrxAVR code to drive these display was developed using an eDIPTFT43-ATP 480 x272 intelligent

-colour display from Electron Assembly.
+colour display from Electronic Assembly.
 These cost 200ukp.
+A few builders use these.

 The initial development using the EA display is described further down this page

-displays which can be abtained on eBay for as little as 20ukp.
-Such displays are of identical size
+480x282 colour TFT displays can be abtained on eBay for as little as 20ukp.
+The displays used are

-and resolution to the EA display and have a touch panel.
-They are mass produced for use in GPS
+They are mass produced for use in GPS navigator units etc.

-There is the need to load fonts etc into the flash memory on the controller board (both for EA and TftAVR).
+There is the need to load fonts etc into the flash memory on the display controller board (both for EA and TftA).

 This can be done in a single operation from Hobcat.